Markov kernels in Mathlib's probability library: Probability spaces and Markov kernels

 \subsection{Copy-discard and Markov categories}

 We can form several categories with measurable spaces as objects and kernels as morphisms.
-Those are not defined as categories in \mathlib{}, but every result needed to show the properties of those categories is present in the library and ready to be used if someone later needs to consider kernels as a copy-discard or Markov category.
+Our work on kernels was used by Gaëtan Serré to define copy-discard and Markov categories for kernels in \mathlib{}.
 We briefly mention them here to explain how they relate to the objects presented so far.
 For an explanation of the different types of categories named below and the theory of Markov categories, see \cite{cho2019disintegration,fritz2020synthetic}.

-Measurable spaces and s-finite kernels are a copy-discard category (and in particular a symmetric monoidal category) with the following data: \begin{itemize} \item Objects: measurable spaces \item Morphisms: s-finite kernels, with identity kernels and composition of kernels $\eta \circ_k \kappa$ \item Tensor product of objects: product of measurable spaces $\mathcal X \times \mathcal Y$ \item Tensor product of morphisms: parallel composition $\kappa \parallel_k \eta$ \item Unit: measurable space with one element (denoted by $\mathbf{1}$) \item The associator, left and right unitors and braiding are given by the deterministic kernels of the corresponding equivalences between measurable spaces \item Copy morphism: $\Delta_{\mathcal X}: \mathcal X \rightsquigarrow \mathcal X \times \mathcal X$ \item Delete morphism: $!_{\mathcal X} : \mathcal X \rightsquigarrow \mathbf{1}$ \end{itemize}
+Measurable spaces and s-finite kernels are a copy-discard category (and in particular a symmetric monoidal category) \leanlink{https://github.com/leanprover-community/mathlib4/blob/dd465758525e4dcf29027e0ebc5d8fd552be361f/Mathlib/Probability/Kernel/Category/SFinKer.lean#L221}{SFinKer} with the following data: \begin{itemize} \item Objects: measurable spaces \item Morphisms: s-finite kernels, with identity kernels and composition of kernels $\eta \circ_k \kappa$ \item Tensor product of objects: product of measurable spaces $\mathcal X \times \mathcal Y$ \item Tensor product of morphisms: parallel composition $\kappa \parallel_k \eta$ \item Unit: measurable space with one element (denoted by $\mathbf{1}$) \item The associator, left and right unitors and braiding are given by the deterministic kernels of the corresponding equivalences between measurable spaces \item Copy morphism: $\Delta_{\mathcal X}: \mathcal X \rightsquigarrow \mathcal X \times \mathcal X$ \item Delete morphism: $!_{\mathcal X} : \mathcal X \rightsquigarrow \mathbf{1}$ \end{itemize}